Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing: Offline Stage: Intent-Preserving and Risk-Aware Service Pre-Planning

 \subsection{Design of Module A}

-Our intent-privacy module jointly ensures privacy protection and decision utility via two component.
-First, it calibrates each worker' s privacy budget to bound intent distortion by $Q^{\mathrm{loss}}_{\max}$ and guarantee an expected one-snapshot inference error no smaller than $\beta^0$ (see Alg.~\ref{Alg:PIRD}).
-Second, it applies memoization-based personalized LDP \cite{erlingsson2014rappor,cao2021data} to generate an epoch-stable perturbed intent vector reused across all rounds, preventing i.i.d. noise accumulation and suppressing multi-snapshot frequency attacks (see Alg.~\ref{Alg:MSIPM}).
+Our intent-privacy module jointly balances privacy protection and decision utility via two components.
+First, PRIMER calibrates each worker's personalized privacy budget so that the expected intent-report distortion remains below $Q^{\mathrm{loss}}_{\max}$ while the one-snapshot expected inference error remains no smaller than $\beta^0$ (see Alg.~\ref{Alg:PIRD}).
+Second, MIRROR applies memoization-based personalized LDP to generate an epoch-stable perturbed intent vector that is reused within each memo-epoch, avoiding independent per-round perturbation samples and reducing the variance-reduction gain of frequency-based profiling under multi-snapshot observations (see Alg.~\ref{Alg:MSIPM}).